 But independent smallholders face many challenges including low productivity and yield due to poor quality seed stock and lack of training in estate management.
 This means that the average smallholder yield per hectare is low – between two and three tons per hectare.

-As a result, many smallholders face an urgent need to replant their oil palm, to replace aging trees and to improve their productivity through improvements in crop management.
+As a result, many smallholders face an urgent need to replant their oil palm, replace aging trees, and improve their productivity through improvements in crop management.

 Introducing the Innovative Financing Scheme

 A public-private partnership involving the Indonesian Government, the Indonesian Chambers of Commerce (KADIN), and the Indonesian Economists Association (ISEI) under the umbrella of Partnership for Indonesia’s Sustainable Agriculture (PISAgro), aims to reach these farmers and help them access financing and training to boost their yields and income.
 And GAR and PT SMART are actively involved in this through the Innovative Financing Scheme.

 - Support the replanting of two million hectares of independent smallholder estates

 - Double or triple the productivity of independent smallholders to match the yields achieved by commercial plantations

 - Support the livelihoods of one million independent smallholders during replanting